Wang Jianlin: Early life and career

 Wanda Group acquired the landmark Edificio España building in Madrid, Spain, in March 2014 from Grupo Santander for "about a third less than the €389 million that Banco Santander paid in 2005, at the height of Spain's construction boom".
 Previously, Dalian Wanda had taken on billion-dollar hotel development projects in London and New York, as well as property projects in India.

-In 2014, he acquired land at 9900 Wilshire Boulevard in Beverly Hills, California to build the American headquarters named "One Beverly Hills" of his entertainment company.
+In 2014, he acquired land at 9900 Wilshire Boulevard in Beverly Hills, California, US to build the American headquarters named "One Beverly Hills" of his entertainment company.